Vivi355/Aromatea/README.md

 ## Cart
 * Users can read/view all items in their Cart
 * Logged-in Users can add products to their Cart
-* Logged-in Users can edit the quanity of the item in their Cart
+* Logged-in Users can edit the quantity of the item in their Cart
 * Logged-in Users can delete item from their Cart

 ## Review